ankain-lesly/Build-a-RestFull-API-in-PHP/README.md

-# RESTFULL API WITH PHP & ROUTING
+# Build a RestFull API With PHP

-This is working standard PHP restfull API setup application with routing system.
+This is working standard PHP restfull API setup application with routing system and user Authentication

-It serves data in a Javascript Object Notation (JSON) format which could easily be integrated in any ...
+Frontend --> React JS

 ## Table of contents